scipy-lectures/scientific-python-lectures/intro/language/basic_types.rst

     >>> 'francis' in tel
     True

-This is a very convenient data container in order to store values associated to a name (a string for a date, a name, etc.).
+It can be used to conveniently store and retrieve values associated with a name (a string for a date, a name, etc.).
 See http://docs.python.org/tutorial/datastructures.html#dictionaries for more information.